Brian-Magnuson/nico/docs/design/name_resolution.md

 LLVM supports both named structs and anonymous structs.
 Named structs are defined with a name, while anonymous structs are defined without a name.
 Nico will support something similar, but will have a large focus on named structs.

-To resolve a type annotation to a type object, the type checker must be able to use the identifier in the annotation to look up the type in the symbol table/tree.
-If the type's unique identifier is found, a type object is created from the unique identifier for the type.
+To resolve a type annotation to a type object, the type checker must be able to use the name in the annotation to look up the type in the symbol table/tree.
+If the type's unique symbol is found, a type object is created from the unique symbol for the type.

-Under the rules of nominal typing, the unique identifier should be sufficient to determine if two types are the same.
+Under the rules of nominal typing, the unique symbol should be sufficient to determine if two types are the same.
 However, the type checker must also be able to quickly reference struct members.
 Thus, the type object for a struct must also contain a reference to the struct definition, which is stored in the symbol table/tree.

 ## Name Resolution

 The Nico compiler must meet the following requirements for name resolution:
 - Parser
-  - When the parser encounters a variable declaration, it must be able to store the variable name, type annotations, initializers, and other relevant information in the AST.
+  - When the parser encounters a variable declaration, it must be able to store the variable identifier, type annotations, initializers, and other relevant information in the AST.
   - When the parser encounters a type annotation, the annotation is stored as an annotation object in the AST node.
   - When the parser encounters a variable reference, it must be able to store all parts of the name in the AST.
 - Type checker
-  - When the type checker encounters a variable declaration, it must be able to use the AST node information to create a symbol table/tree entry for the variable, generating a unique identifier for the variable and creating a type object from the annotation.
+  - When the type checker encounters a variable declaration, it must be able to use the AST node information to create a symbol table/tree entry for the variable, generating a unique string for the variable and creating a type object from the annotation.
-  - When the type checker counters a struct definition, it must be able to create a symbol table/tree entry for the struct, generating a unique identifier for the struct.
+  - When the type checker encounters a struct definition, it must be able to create a symbol table/tree entry for the struct, generating a unique string for the struct.
-  - When the type checker encounters a variable reference, it must be able to look up the variable in the symbol table/tree and retrieve the unique identifier and type information.
+  - When the type checker encounters a variable reference, it must be able to look up the variable in the symbol table/tree and retrieve the unique symbol and type information.
 - Code generator
   - Type objects must be directly convertible to LLVM types, which are used in the code generation phase.
   - Special names must be in a format that makes it impossible for them to collide with other names.

-## Internal Use Identifiers
+## Internal Use Symbols

 According to the LLVM docs:

 > Named values are represented as a string of characters with their prefix.
 For example, %foo, @DivisionByZero, %a.really.long.identifier.
-The actual regular expression used is ‘[%@][-a-zA-Z$._][-a-zA-Z$._0-9]*’.
+The actual regular expression used is ‘[%@][-a-zA-Z\$._][-a-zA-Z$._0-9]*’.
 Identifiers that require other characters in their names can be surrounded with quotes.
 Special characters may be escaped using "\xx" where xx is the ASCII code for the character in hexadecimal.
 In this way, any character can be used in a name value, even quotes themselves.
 The "\01" prefix can be used on global values to suppress mangling.

-As mentioned previously, unique identifiers may look like this.
+As mentioned previously, unique symbols may look like this.
 ```
 ::s::MyType::my_function::1::2::x
 ```

-Unique identifiers are used internally by the code generator to prevent naming collisions and ensure that generated code is unique and unambiguous.
+Unique symbols are used internally by the code generator to prevent naming collisions and ensure that generated code is unique and unambiguous.
 There is no need to transform the string into an "LLVM safe" name since any character is allowed in an LLVM identifier.

-It is impossible for users to access these identifiers directly, largely because they all start with `::`, which is not a valid starting token for user-defined identifiers.
+It is impossible for users to access these symbols directly, largely because they all start with `::`, which is not a valid starting token for user-defined identifiers.
-Additionally, any `:` is not allowed in a single-part identifier.
+Additionally, any `:` is not allowed in an identifier.
-It is also impossible for users to write two identifiers that have the same unique identifier; any attempt to do so would be caught by the type checker before the code is generated.
+It is also impossible for users to write two identifiers that have the same unique symbol; any attempt to do so would be caught by the type checker before the code is generated.

-The construction of unique identifiers also mean that certain names that are used internally cannot be accessed by users.
-For example, if the user attempts to write a function named `main` at the top level, the unique identifier generated would be `::main`, which will not collide with the internal `main` function.
+The construction of unique symbols also mean that certain names that are used internally cannot be accessed by users.
+For example, if the user attempts to write a function named `main` at the top level, the unique symbol generated would be `::main`, which will not collide with the internal `main` function.

-For Nico, there is a need for these **internal use identifiers**, identifiers that are used by the compiler and are named in such a way that they cannot be accessed by users.
+For Nico, there is a need for these **internal use symbols**, symbols that are used by the compiler and are named in such a way that they cannot be accessed by users.

-Here is a list of the the current internal use identifiers:
+Here is a list of the the current internal use symbols:
 - `main`
 - `script`
 - `$retval`